 - Insulate any exposed pipes.
 Fiberglass covers, heat tape, and other forms of pipe insulation can help prevent freezing.
 This step is especially important for any pipes that will still carry water during winter.

 Professional Plumbing Winterization

 If you have a complicated plumbing system or you want to be 100% sure that your pipes are perfectly protected for the winter, it may help to call a professional.
-That’s where the experts at D & F Plumbing can help!
+That’s where the experts at D&F Plumbing, Heating and Cooling can help!
 Serving the Portland metropolitan and SW Washington area, our experienced plumbing professionals can help keep your pipes safe and sound without the hassle.
 Contact us today to schedule a winterization!

 Why Winterizing Your Plumbing is Important in Portland OR and Vancouver WA

 Serving the Portland OR Metro, Clark County, and Surrounding Areas